Vermont Wage Garnishment Laws

 Child support, back taxes, and defaulted federal student loans have their own statutory rules that override the ordinary caps entirely.

-The line is not always obvious from a collection file, which is why the classification is worth getting right early.
-A creditor who assumes the general track for what is actually consumer credit will over-garnish and risk an exemption challenge; a debtor who assumes the harsher federal cap may surrender money the eighty-five percent track would have protected.
+The line is not always obvious from a collection file, which is why classification is worth settling early.
+A creditor who assumes the general track for what is actually consumer credit will over-garnish and invite an exemption challenge; a debtor who assumes the harsher federal cap may surrender money the eighty-five percent track would have protected.

 Trustee Process Step by Step